cloudfoundry/cf-networking-release/docs/troubleshooting-container-overlay.md

 ### Enabling Debug Logging

 Most components log at the `info` level by default.
-In many cases, the log level can be adjusted at runtime by making a request to the debug server running on the VM.
+In many cases, the log level can be adjusted at runtime by making a request to the debug server of the component running on the VM.
-To enable debug logging ssh to the VM and make this request to the debug server:
+For example, to enable debug logs for policy server, ssh onto the VM and make this request to its debug server:

 ```bash
 curl -X POST -d 'DEBUG' localhost:31821/log-level